-- 2021, Churches, COVID-19 and Community: experiences, needs and supporting recovery.
+- 2021.
+Church in Action 2020/21: A survey of churches' community responses to the pandemic, by the Church of England and Church Urban Fund, April 2021 - 2021, Churches, COVID-19 and Community: experiences, needs and supporting recovery.
 By the Centre for the Study of Christianity and Culture, University of York, March 2021.
-Executive Summary and Full report available. - 2020, The House of Good report: the economic and social value of church buildings in the UK, commissioned by National Churches Trust, October 2020 - 2020, Levelling up our communities: proposals for a new social covenant.
+Executive Summary and Full report available. - 2020, Keeping the Faith: Partnerships between faith groups and local authorities during and beyond the pandemic.
+A report by the All-Party Parliamentary Group on Faith & Society, Nov 2020 - 2020, The House of Good report: the economic and social value of church buildings in the UK, commissioned by National Churches Trust, October 2020 - 2020, Levelling up our communities: proposals for a new social covenant.
 A report for government by Danny Kruger MP, September 2020 - 2020, The GRA:CE Project Report by Church Urban Fund.
-Growing Good: Growth, Social Action and Discipleship, by Theos and Church Urban Fund. - 2020, Evaluation of the Taylor Review Pilot: Sept 2018 March 2020, managed by Historic England on behalf of the government's Department for Culture, Media and Sport.
-The Diocese of Chester is participating in the pilot, based on recommendations in the report.5 Published Oct 2020.
+Growing Good: Growth, Social Action and Discipleship, by Theos and Church Urban Fund. - 2020, Evaluation of the Taylor Review Pilot: Sept 2018 March 2020, managed by Historic England on behalf of the government's Department for